 What Is Sous-Vide?

 Because the sous-vide method is so precise, the risk of over-cooking meats, poultry and seafood is minimal.
-Another benefit of sous-vide cooking is that shrinkage of the protein does not occur.
-For example, a steak cooked in a skillet to the proper internal temperature for medium rare (125°F-128°F) results in dry exterior meat and a nearly 40-percent decrease in weight.
+Another benefit of sous-vide cooking is that the shrinkage of the protein does not occur.
+For example, a steak cooked in a skillet to the proper internal temperature for medium-rare (125 F to 128 F) results in dry exterior meat and a nearly 40-percent decrease in weight.
 A steak cooked by the sous-vide method, however, retains its internal juiciness and doesn't shrink in weight.

-All meats are composed of muscle fibers, fat cells, collagen and connective tissue, which break down when cooked for particular periods of time.
+All meats are composed of muscle fibers, fat cells, collagen, and connective tissue, which break down when cooked for particular periods of time.
 A steak has less collagen and connective tissue than a beef chuck roast, for example, and requires less time to cook.
-The chuck roast is filigreed with fat, collagen and connective tissue, and so requires several hours to achieve desired tenderness.
+The chuck roast has layers of fat between the muscle, collagen, and connective tissue, and so requires several hours to achieve desired tenderness.

-Until recently, the sous-vide method was mostly used by restaurant chefs and was not recommended for the home cook since there was risk of food contamination.
+Until recently, the sous-vide method was mostly used by restaurant chefs and was not recommended for the home cook since there was a risk of food contamination.
 Sous-vide water ovens had been very expensive, and many home cooks attempted sous-vide cooking by immersing sealed proteins in a pot of simmering water, which could not be properly regulated and so the risk of food contamination increased.
-Poultry and fish, in particular, are susceptible to E. coli and Salmonella bacteria if under-cooked (below 130°F), and so DIY sous-vide cooking at home was discouraged.
+Poultry and fish, in particular, are susceptible to E. coli and salmonella bacteria if under-cooked (below 130 F), and so, DIY sous-vide cooking at home was discouraged.

 - Evenly cooked food

 - Consistent results with proteins

 Into each cooking method, a little rain must fall.
 But, if you are a die-hard experimenter, some of these drawbacks might not be insurmountable.